mcfletch/2daypython/startpython.rst

 anything as a result.
 It lets you change the world just by hitting keys on a keyboard.

-But first we need to learn how to make the magic work.
-We need to get to a `console` (a program where we can directly type commands into the computer), and from there we are going to start an `interactive interpreter` which will allow us to write code and have it immediately run.

 Starting Python
 ---------------